wp-plugins/compact-wp-audio-player/readme.txt

 This audio player plugin Supports .mp3 and .ogg file formats

 = Features =
-* The audio player is compact so it doesn’t take a lot of real estate on your webpage
+* The audio player is compact so it does not take a lot of real estate on your webpage
 * HTML5 compatible so the audio files embedded with this plugin will play on iOS devices
 * Works on all major browsers - IE7, IE8, IE9, Safari, Firefox, Chrome
 * If you do podcasting then this audio player can be used to embed the audio files on your WordPress posts or pages
 * If you are selling audio files from your site then you can use this plugin to offer a preview
 * Add the audio player to any post/page using shortcode
+* Use autoplay option to play an audio/mp3 file as soon as the page loads

+More details can be found on the [Compact Audio Player Plugin Page](http://www.tipsandtricks-hq.com/wordpress-audio-music-player-plugin-4556)

 == Installation ==